 Known as “America’s Most Improbably Cool Neighborhood,” River North Arts District (RiNo) is northwest of LoDo and has become more popular among renters over the years!
 Residents will find trendy renovated apartment spaces in repurposed warehouses and factory buildings—some of which also house restaurants, art galleries, breweries, and music venues.
 Plus, the buildings lining the streets feature a number of murals done by local Denver artists, which gives this Denver neighborhood a unique vibe.

 Whether you plan to buy or rent in Denver, Extra Space Storage has convenient self storage facilities located throughout the Mile High City.
-Find a storage unit near you!
+Find cheap Denver storage near you!

 Neighborhood and Suburb statistics from AreaVibes